Oaklands railway station: History

 Oaklands station was opened in 1913, the land having been sold to the State Government by T. C. Tait on the proviso that it be named after his once-extensive property.
 Until the early 1950s the Ascot Park and Oaklands stations serviced Marion with a single rail track.
-In 1953 the line was duplicated as far as Oaklands, and as part of that work a new station was constructed at Marion.
+In 1953, the line was duplicated as far as Oaklands, and as part of that work a new station was constructed at Marion.
 The duplication resulted in the station being redeveloped into a single island platform between the two tracks of the rail line.

 On 6 June 2008, the island platform and asbestos shelter was closed and demolished.
-A new station, opened on 10 June 2008, had been constructed immediately to the southwest of the original station's location between Selway Street and Kearnes Road, bringing it significantly closer to Diagonal Road.
+A new temporary station, opened on 10 June 2008, had been constructed immediately to the southwest of the original station's location between Selway Street and Kearnes Road, bringing it significantly closer to Diagonal Road.
 The timetable was also modified so that all trains now stop at the station.

 Grade separation

 In 2011-2012, the state government undertook a planning study into a grade separation project to eliminate the level crossing south of the station by building an underpass beneath the railway line for Diagonal Road.
 No funding was provided at that time.
 Work began in 2018 to lower the railway line under the road instead.
 The contract to design and build the new crossing was awarded on 16 January 2018 to the Public Transport Projects Alliance, a joint venture of McConnell Dowell, Mott MacDonald and Arup Group.
 During construction in late 2018, the government proposed a renaming of the station to Marion Centre to better reflect its location near the Westfield Marion Shopping Centre, Marion Cultural Centre and the State Aquatic Centre.
 However, the proposed renaming did not materialise.

-Oaklands station was permanently closed on 13 April 2019 and demolished as works commenced to realign the tracks to the newly-constructed underpass; the Seaford Line was also temporarily closed between Brighton and Adelaide to allow the electric catenary for the trains to be shut off for the final works.
+The Temporary Oaklands station was permanently closed on 13 April 2019 and demolished as works commenced to realign the tracks to the newly-constructed underpass; the Seaford Line was also temporarily closed between Brighton and Adelaide to allow the electric catenary for the trains to be shut off for the final works.
 The new grade separated station features ramps and stairs down to platform level and has public toilet facilities at street level.
 The line was reopened on 6 May 2019 and trains commenced servicing the new station the same day.